pieterjm/hackable_esp_device/README.md

 7. Done the device should now be ready for use

 ### Manual platformio prep
-1. create the correct hiarchy
+1. create the correct hierarchy

     |HackableEspDevicePlatformio\ \
     |--- platformio.ini \